Linux - Create and Manage Soft Links

 readlink fstab_shortcut

 You may also notice that all permission games:x:20:bits, rwx (read, write, execute) seem to be enabled for this file.
 That’s because the permissions of the soft link do not matter.
-If you’d try to write to “fstab_shortcut”, this would be denied because the permissions of the destination file apply and /etc/fstab does not allow regular users to write here.
+If you try to write to “fstab_shortcut”, this would be denied because the permissions of the destination file apply, and /etc/fstab does not allow regular users to write here.

-In our first command “ln -s /etc/fstab fstab_shortcut“, we used an absolute path.
+In our first command, ln -s /etc/fstab fstab_shortcut, we used an absolute path.
 But we can also use relative paths.
-For example, if our current directory is /home/alex, we could create a “shortcut” to our dog picture with:
+For example, if our current directory is /home/alex, we could create a “shortcut” to our dog picture with the following comand:

 ln -s Pictures/family_dog.jpg picture_shortcut

 Why would this be useful?
-If we stored an absolute path here with a command like
+Assume we stored an absolute path here with this command:

 ln -s /home/alex/Pictures/family_dog.jpg absolute_shortcut